AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 It is quite a complex topic, so strap in and let's go.

-An autocrafting setup consists of 3 things: the thing sending the crafting request, the crafting CPU, and the pattern provider.
+An autocrafting setup consists of 3 things: the thing sending the crafting request, the crafting CPU, and the <ItemLink id="pattern_provider" />.

 1. Something creates a crafting request.
 This can be you in the terminal clicking on something autocraftable, or an export bus or interface with a crafting card requesting one of the item they're set to export/stock.